oscar3x39/magento-docker-helloworld-template/README.md

-# magento-test

-# first thing you need to register a account and create access key
+# First thing you need to register a account and create access key

 ```
 publickey -> username